MaddyGuthridge/Universal-Controller-Script/docs/contributing/debugging/profiling.md

 ## Performance Monitoring

 Sometimes, certain script behavior may cause performance issues.
-To help analyse these issues, a simple performance profiler is included.
+To help analyze these issues, a simple performance profiler is included.

 To get profiling info, enter the following into the script's output window:
 `getContext().profiler.inspect()`